 #8 – Contradictions

-Making contradictory statements during your K-1 visa interview or in the documents you submitted can lead to the denial of your K-1 visa petition.
+Making contradictory statements during your K-1 visa interview or in the documents you submitted can lead to a K-1 visa denial.
 For instance, if your paperwork says one thing and you give a different answer during your interview, this could portray you as a dishonest applicant and may lead to a denial.
-Another thing to avoid is visible nervousness or incoherence during your visa interview, so always be sure to speak confidently and clearly.

 #9 – Failure to Comply With the International Marriage Broker Regulation Act (IMBRA)